-What we want to avoid is aiming for a circle and producing a potato :).
+What we don’t want is aiming for a circle and producing a potato :).

 In this post I will share how I practiced drawing circles for a week and my drawing results (like this freehand mandala design).

-This is Week 3 of my grand plan to master kawaii drawings in 6 months.
+This is Week 3 of my personal drawing challenge to learn how to draw kawaii in 6 months.

 How I Practiced Drawing Circles

 I used to think that I suck at drawing, because my circles were never round… But after some practice (just a couple of days), they got MUCH better!

 First, I practiced lots of circles on graph paper.
 This develops the eye-hand necessary for drawing circles.

 When I felt confident with circles on graph paper, I drew random circles on printer paper (folded in half) and colored around them.
 This created a fun doodling page!
 You can wait for a bus and practice your circles at the same time :).

 Another fun way to practice circles is to create designs with them and use as coloring pages.
 The finished coloring can be a binder cover or a cute message card.

 Below is an example of a design I did.
 The circles are not all perfect, ha.
 But it doesn’t matter!